RVMR18/Analog-Electronics-1-2026/Lab Assignment Circuit Challange 8-10/README.md

-Circuit Challenge 9: I Can’t Hear You!
+#Circuit Challenge 9: I Can’t Hear You!
-This project demonstrates how to use an NPN transistor and a coupling capacitor to create a circuit where LEDs flash in sync with an audio signal (AC).

-What I Did
-In this project, I completed the "I Can't Hear You" challenge from the course materials.
-Here is a breakdown of the steps I took:

-Audio Input (AC Signal): I used an audio source to provide an alternating current signal.
+##This project focuses on building a Common Emitter Amplifier circuit.

+It is designed to take a small, weak AC signal from a microphone and amplify it into a much larger signal.

+Project ObjectivesDesign an amplifier using a 9V DC supply.Set a stable DC operating point.

-Capacitive Coupling: I added a capacitor to block the DC offset while allowing the AC audio signal to pass through to the transistor base.
+Block DC voltages while allowing the audio signal (AC) to pass through the system.

-Transistor Amplification: I used a 2N3904 (or similar) NPN transistor.
-When the audio signal reaches ~0.7V, it triggers the transistor to "close" the circuit.

-Sensitivity Adjustment: To make the LEDs more responsive to the music, I added a diode to help discharge negative voltage from the capacitor (as suggested in the advanced slides).

-Output: I wired three LEDs in parallel with a current-limiting resistor on the collector side of the transistor.

-Circuit Features
-Voltage Source: 9V DC for the main power.

-Signal Type: AC Audio Signal.

-Active Components: NPN Transistor, Electrolytic Capacitor, and Silicon Diode.
+Maximize signal gain using a Bypass Capacitor.

+🛠️ Circuit ConstructionInput Coupling: I used a 1μF capacitor at the microphone output.
+This blocks the DC power from the microphone so only the "sound waves" reach the transistor base.Voltage Divider Bias: To keep the transistor in the "Active" region, I set the base voltage to 1.7V.I used a series combination of resistors to reach the target values of 67kΩ and 17.1kΩ .The Output Stage:Emitter Resistor 1kΩ to stabilize the circuit.Collector Resistor  4kΩ to set the output voltage near the middle of the supply.Bypass Capacitor: I added a 100μF capacitor across the emitter resistor.
+This creates a "shortcut" for the AC signal, which significantly increases the volume (gain) of the output.

+Final ResultsThe circuit successfully converts quiet sounds into measurable voltage changes.Using an oscilloscope, I verified that the output signal is an amplified version of the input, centered around the 4.5V bias point.